Criticism of the My Little Pony: Friendship Is Magic fandom: Violence and pornography

-Media outlets have expressed disapproval of the adult-oriented material created by fans, which frequently incorporates graphic violence and pornography.
-One of the most prominent examples of this content is PONY.MOV, a web series animated by Max Gilardi in the style of John Kricfalusi.
-This material may appear in the results of Internet searches conducted by children looking for online copies of the television show or images of its characters, forcing their parents into premature discussions about mature themes.
+Media outlets have criticized the adult-oriented fan creations based on the series, which frequently incorporates graphic violence and pornography.
+A notable example of this content is PONY.MOV, a web series animated by Max Gilardi in the style of John Kricfalusi that places the characters of the show in explicit and lewd situations.
+This content tends to appear in the results of Internet searches conducted by children looking for online copies of the television series or images of its characters, forcing their parents into premature discussions about mature themes.
 Sadie Gennis of TV Guide described this as "an unavoidable part of any online fandom".

 Male hegemony and female alienation

 A study performed by graduate students from the University of Connecticut found that "a particularly extreme subset" of the brony fandom shows characteristics of hegemonic masculinity, where male members strive to keep their majority in the numbers by purposely excluding and alienating females.
 Sherilyn Connelly and others have noted that bronies alienate other fans of the franchise by focusing on the fandom itself rather than the franchise.
 She also said that bronies created an atmosphere of entitlement and anger when the franchise did not accommodate the fans' demands, resulting in a culture where death threats are made publicly and lightly.